wilderzone/wilderzone-servers/README.md

 # wilderzone-servers

-Web interface for viewing, deploying, and maintaining Tribes Ascend community servers.
-(Deployment and maintenance tools coming soon)
+Web interface for viewing the current number of players online.

 Site is live [here.](https://servers.wilderzone.live/)

-welcome again!